vitorcruzfaculdade/sysboost.sh/README.md

 ## 🧰 What is sysboost?

-`sysboost.sh` is your all-in-one command-line ally to clean, speed up, secure, and enhance your Ubuntu GNOME experience — without breaking stuff.
+`sysboost.sh` is your open-source all-in-one command-line ally to clean, speed up, secure, and enhance your Ubuntu GNOME experience — without breaking stuff.

 From disabling telemetry to adding gaming performance tools and virtualization support, this script adapts to **you**.
 *(Note: it's based on my preferences — use with awareness and make backups!)*